 The following are intended to provide a guide to offer levels:

-5 x GCSEs including a minimum grade C in English, Maths and Science or a minimum Grade 4 (standard pass) in these subjects
+5 x GCSEs including a minimum grade C in English, Maths and Science or a minimum Grade 4 (standard pass) in these subjects.
+PLUS

 Grades BBC from 3 x A-levels to include 2 science subjects (we accept Biology, Chemistry, Physical Education, Physics, Psychology, Mathematics, Sport Science as sciences).
 General Studies is not accepted.

 Grades: DDM – Must be Health, Science or Sports related and include relevant science modules.

 112 UCAS points overall to include 2 science subjects grades BB at Higher Level.

 112 UCAS points overall to include 2 A-levels grades BB in science subjects (as above).

 Acceptable with a minimum overall score of 32 points to include 5 points in 2 science subjects.

 Students who lack recent or relevant science subject knowledge may be asked to undertake an additional online course as a condition of entry.
 Please contact Admissions who will advise what might be suitable for you.

 Mature students are defined as any student aged 21 or over at the start of their studies.
 A significant number of our students are Mature and do not have current or standard qualifications.
 We treat each application on its own merits and relevant professional qualifications and life experience will be taken into consideration.
 For example, many Mature students at the ESO come from a massage or other health related background.
 We accept a number of associated qualifications, provided that they are at an appropriate level.
 There are a range of routes you can take to qualify for entry, some of these are listed below.